New-Vision-Foundation/fs-bootcamp-assessment/README.md

 ```
 > Use string interpolation to replace INCHES with the value of inches & CENTIMETER with the value saved to `centimeter` & METERS with the value save to `meter`.

-Open your code in the browser and check the console.
+Check the console.
 GREAT WORK!Inches can now publish her fashion items in Centimeters and Meters.